yewstack/yew/SECURITY.md

 - **Versions of Yew**: Specify the versions of Yew in which the vulnerability is present.
 This helps us narrow down the scope of the issue and assess its impact accurately.

 - **Impact and Severity**: Describe the effects of the vulnerability and its seriousness.
 Provide details about any potential risks, security breaches, or the impact it may have on the system.

+> For contacting the maintainers, you can reach out to them via email at maintainers@yew.rs